DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/DocumentTypes/Field-metadata.md

 ms.dyn365.ops.version:  AX 7.0.1
 ---

-# Document types - Field metadata
+# Document types - Staging metadata

-## Setup field metadata
+## Setup staging metadata

 Users can access the form by navigating to **EDI > Setup > Document types**. <br>

 The field labels that are available as standard in D365 often need to be updated or extended in order to display meaningful information.
-Using the field metadata fast tab, it is possible to update both the **display name** and the **help** text available for a specific field within the document templates form.
+Using the staging metadata fast tab, it is possible to update both the **display name** and the **help** text available for a specific field within the document templates form.

-The Field metadata fast tab displays all the available fields for the Document type and their current details.
+The Staging metadata fast tab displays all the available fields for the Document type and their current details.

 ### Update manually